1. Blog

 Erythritol is a non-calorie carbohydrate sweetener that can cause gastrointestinal issues in dogs if ingested in large quantities.

 Aspartame is an artificial sweetener found in many diet sodas and dairy products.
-It’s been known only to cause minor gastrointestinal issues in dogs but is still not a safe product for them to eat.
+It’s known only to cause minor gastrointestinal issues in dogs but is still not a safe product for them to eat.

 Sucralose is a zero-calorie artificial sweetener that is sometimes considered safe for dogs, but in large quantities can cause upset stomachs, diarrhea, or vomiting.